onsip/sipjs.com/content/api/devel/incomingMessage.md

 ## Construction

-The IncomingMessage constructor is intended for internal use only.
+An IncomingMessage cannot be constructed on it's own.
+It is intended to be extended by other classes such as `SIP.IncomingRequest` and `SIP.IncomingResponse`

 ## Instance Attributes